Android-for-Python/Camera4Kivy/README.md

 `sudo apt-get install gstreamer1.0-dev`

 ### Picamera
-Pre-installed on Buster.

-### Picamera2
+This uses either the Picamera or Picamera2 package, depending on which is installed (they are mutually exclusive).

-May be pre-instaled on Bullseye.
-Additional features for native Pi cameras: higher resolution photos, video optionally with audio, zoom, pan when zoom'd, sensor rotation.
-USB cameras are not currently supported.
+If Picamera2 is installed there are additional features for native Pi cameras: higher resolution photos, video (optionally with audio), zoom, pan when zoom'd, sensor rotation.
+However USB cameras are not currently supported.

 ### AVFoundation
 Pre-installed